How Life Insurance Can Help Your Family Amid the Great Wealth Transfer

 Key Takeaways

-• Expenses and taxes can greatly diminish the inheritance received by beneficiaries, including medical bills, debt, funeral costs, legal fees, and estate taxes.
+• Expenses and taxes can significantly reduce the inheritance beneficiaries receive due to medical bills, debt, funeral costs, legal fees, and estate taxes.

 • Life insurance helps leave a larger inheritance by providing a death benefit that covers expenses and increases the amount received by beneficiaries.